 - Great for overall strength and focuses on the core muscles that help support the pelvis and lower back.

 Most women with PGP will be able to go on and have a vaginal delivery.

 Your physiotherapist will be able to guide you through the best labour positions and strategies for birth.

 The good news is that 90% of women will make a full recovery within 3-12months post giving birth.

 During this time it important to continue with exercise prescribed by your physiotherapist and be aware of your posture.

 If you are breastfeeding, hormones that cause laxity in your ligaments remain high therefore your pelvis will still be subject to increased movement.

-If you have any further questions please feel free to call 93843269 or make an appointment with Laura Yammouni.
+If you have any further questions please feel free to call (08) 9384 3269 or book an appointment online.